ash-project/ash/README.md

 - certain attribute names are not going to be allowed, like `or`, `and`, `in`, things like that.
 - consider, just for the sake of good old fashion fun/cool factor, a parser that can parse a string into a query at compile time, so that queries can look nice in code.
 - validate reverse relationships!!
+- document reverse relationships, or perhaps consider that we need a `from_relationship` filter instead?
 - Factor out shared relationship options into its own schema, and merge them, for clearer docs.
 - Consider making a "params builder" so you can say things like `Ash.Params.add_side_load(params, [:foo, :bar, :baz])` and build params up over time.
 - validate using composite primary keys using the `data_layer.can?(:composite_primary_key)`